mellowzy365/TweakyLITE/README.md

 ## ✨ Overview

-TweakyLITE is a lightweight Windows tweaking tool designed to:
+TweakyLITE is a lightweight Windows tweaking tool designed to Windows tweaks, managing system services, controlling processes, and optimizing workflows

-- Improve performance
-- Reduce background services
-- Optimize network settings
-- Clean temporary files
-- Manage power profiles

 Built using **PowerShell + WPF GUI** for a modern and responsive interface.